MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/client-driven-paging.md

 Notice the client did not see product 3 because it was removed before it fetched page 2.
 In a similar way, if new products were added to the data source before product 2, then the client would see product 2 again in page 2 or later pages.

+If the underlying data source collection is not ordered, you may also need to manually order the results to have stable pages, e.g. `GET /Products?$top=2&$skip=2&$orderby=Id`.

 Using `$skip` can also lead to performance issues in large datasets in some data source implementation.
 In many SQL-based database systems `$skip` is implemented using `OFFSET`.
 A request like `/Products?$skip=50000&$top=100` could be translated in the following SQL query:

 ```sql